 A professional architectural designer and founding partner of CICADA, James Catalano is head of design and technology research at CICADA, implementing aerial photogrammetry, 3D printing, and scan-to-BIM.
 He specializes in digital modeling, 3D printing, laser scanning, aerial photography, video editing, and video animation, with over a decade of experience modeling high definition buildings and objects throughout the country.
 Notable projects include 800,000 square feet of 3D modeling and 1.8 million square feet of digital modeling quality control for the New Orleans’ Mercedes Benz Superdome, and a full documentation and renovation of the Historic Landmark Theater renovation at 1733 Constantinople, utilized for historic tax credit documentation.
 James kickstarted his architectural design career in disaster recovery, designing hundreds of homes for families who experienced catastrophic flooding in Louisiana and Texas.
 James's approach to construction and design is highly collaborative, exercising a bold and expressive aesthetic while remaining environmentally sensitive and consciously attuned to each client’s specific needs.

 A native of New Orleans, James graduated with a Bachelor of Architecture from the Louisiana State University College of Art and Design, during which time he also studied at the Washington Alexandria Architecture Consortium (WAAC).
 Prior to CICADA, James and his wife Adrienne co-founded a digital modeling and fabrication business, Future Factory 3D.
-Alongside his architectural work, James reinvests in the community by teaching courses on the basics of 3D printing and 3D scanning and co-hosting The Swarm podcast.
+Alongside his architectural work, James reinvests in the community by teaching courses on the basics of 3D printing and 3D scanning and by co-hosting The Swarm podcast.

 Licensed in both New York and Louisiana, Matt DeCotiis has worked on projects ranging in scale from small residential to large commercial projects in New York City and New Orleans.
 As a founding partner of CICADA, Matt uses his extensive experience in master planning, development, zoning review, and contemporary design to contribute a macro vision and modern aesthetic to CICADA’s team.
 Honing his design skills while working in Seville, Spain and New York City, he provides an international modern aesthetic to all of the projects he works on, while grounding his design approach in a celebration of the region’s rich history.

-Along with his experience working within the built environment, Matt uses his knowledge of generative design, Grasshopper, Dynamo, and Scan-to-BIM to save time and resources, while also serving as CICADA’s interactive display engineer.
+Along with his experience working within the built environment, Matt uses his knowledge of generative design, Grasshopper, Dynamo, and scan-to-BIM to save time and resources, while also serving as CICADA’s interactive display engineer.
 With a specialization in design thinking, technology consulting, and parametric modeling, Matt’s skills in computational design and 3D modeling have led to collaboration with developers, artists, and business owners.
 Outside of CICADA, Matt teaches digital media workshops at Tulane School of Architecture, educating undergraduate and graduate students on emerging technologies to improve their modeling and design workflows and GIS mapping.
-Previously, as an adjunct faculty member at Tulane University, he co-taught URBANbuild 8 Studio—winner of AIA Honor Award in the category of Master Planning and Design—and the Tulane City Center Studio, Parisite Skate Park, which was a recipient of the Ruby Berner Award Silver Medalist for Urban Excellence in 2019.
-In fall 2018, Matt co-taught a master planning studio with Bob Hale, guiding students to think critically about urban environments, analyze complex existing urban conditions, and design large scale, mixed-use developments.
+Previously, as an adjunct faculty member at Tulane University, he co-taught URBANbuild 8 Studio—winner of AIA Honor Award in the category of Master Planning and Design—and the Tulane City Center Studio, which designed Parisite Skate Park, a recipient of the Ruby Berner Award Silver Medalist for Urban Excellence in 2019.
+In fall 2018, Matt co-taught a master planning studio with Bob Hale, guiding students to think critically about urban environments, analyze complex existing urban conditions, and design large-scale, mixed-use developments.

 Matt received his Bachelor of Science with Cum Laude distinction in Architecture from Northeastern University.
 Upon completing his Masters degree in Architecture from Tulane University, he was awarded the AIA Certificate of Merit and a thesis commendation for his research on modernizing New Orleans cemeteries.